 Meanwhile, genetic sequencing from skin samples revealed that the antibody's action reduced the expression of many of the cytokines and other molecules that define psoriasis.

-*Press Release by Rockefeller University: Disabled World makes no warranties or representations in connection therewith.
+*News Release by Rockefeller University: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.